Mini-Conf/Mini-Conf/README.md

 ## Mini-Conf

 <a href="https://mini-conf.github.io/index.html">MiniConf</a> is a virtual conference in a box.
-It is designed to:
+It is designed to be:

 * Run based on static files hosted by any server.
-* Be modifiable without a database using CSV files.
+* Modifiable without a database using CSV files.
 * Easy to extend to fit any backend or additional frontend tools.

 To get started just `pip install -r requirements.txt` and run `./run.sh `.
 When you are ready to deploy run